-Low values of the Angstrom index represent high fire danger and high values low fire danger, as opposed to all other indices shown here.
-Because of this, the Angstrom index values are plotted inversely in Fig. 5.
-Due to the high day-to-day variation in this non-cumulative index, the high danger periods described above do not show up very clearly in the index raw values of this graph.
-However, a local decrease of the Angstrom clearly in the index raw values of this graph.
-However, a local decrease of the Angstro values during these periods and a rise of the index afterwards are detectable.
+Low values of the Angstrom index represent high and high values low potential ignitability.
+Because of this, the Angstrom index values are plotted inversely in Fig. 6 to match the scaling of the other indices.
+Due to the high day-today variation in this non-cumulative index, the high danger periods described above do not show up very clearly in the index values of this graph.
+However, a local decrease of the Angstrom values during these periods and a rise of the index afterwards are detectable.